 Marie Therese Dominguez is the Administrator of the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration.
-PHMSA's mission is to protect people and the environment from the risks inherent in transportation of hazardous materials—by pipeline and other modes of transportation.
+PHMSA's mission is to protect people and the environment by advancing the safe transportation of energy and other hazardous materials that are essential to our daily lives.
 PHMSA's responsibilities include the development and enforcement of regulations for the safe, reliable, and environmentally sound operation of the nation's 2.6 million miles of the gas and liquid pipeline transportation system and the nearly 1 million daily shipments of hazardous materials by land, sea, and air.

 Ms. Dominguez most recently served as Principal Deputy Assistant Secretary of the Army for Civil Works.
 As Principal Deputy she provided policy direction and performance oversight for the Army Corps of Engineers Civil Works programs focused on water resources conservation and development, navigation, flood control, hydroelectric power generation and outdoor recreation.

 Prior to joining Army Civil Works, Ms. Dominguez served as Vice President of Government Relations and Public Policy for the United States Postal Service where she managed the legislative strategy and public policy objectives for postal management and operations.
 In addition to Government Relations, Ms. Dominguez also managed Stamp Services, the business unit which designs, issues and fulfills U.S. postage stamps.